ToolShedTested

 Comparisons

-Corded vs Cordless Angle Grinder: Which Should You Buy?
+Corded vs Cordless Angle Grinder (2026): Which Type Should You Buy?

-Affiliate Disclosure: ToolShed Tested is reader-supported.
-When you buy through links on our site, we may earn an affiliate commission at no extra cost to you.
+We research or hands-on test every product we recommend.
+When you buy through our links we may earn a commission -- at no extra cost to you.
+Full disclosure.

 Short Answer: Buy corded if you grind metal for more than 30 minutes at a stretch, do production welding, or want the most power for the least money.
 Buy cordless if you use a grinder intermittently, work on jobsites without power, or value the convenience of no cord.
 In 2026, cordless grinders have enough power for most tasks — the remaining advantage of corded is unlimited runtime.